 - skin folds;

-Unlike other parasitic creatures, for ticks mites torso of an animal is not a dwelling, but only a source of food.
-He immerses the proboscis into the skin, begins to screw in and be saturated with blood.
-After sucking, the mite swells, increasing in size, and turns into a pea of reddish or brownish color.
-After saturation, he falls off on his own.
+Unlike other parasitic creatures, for ixodic ticks, the torso of an animal is not a shelter, but only a source of food.
+He plunges the proboscis into the skin, begins to screw and saturate with blood.
+Having become drunk, the tick swells up, increasing in size, and turns into a reddish or brownish pea.
+After saturation, it falls off on its own.

-But if the parasite was seen earlier, and there is no way to contact the veterinary clinic, then the owners should know how to cope with this problem.
+But if the parasite was seen before, and there is no possibility to go to a veterinary clinic, then the owners should know how to deal with this problem.

-Watch the video and see how an ixodid tick taken from a dog looks like:
+Watch the video and find out what the Ixodid tick looks like taken from a dog:

-How to detect, and most importantly, to extract the parasite?
+How to detect, and most importantly, remove the parasite?

-As already noted, the speed of action is important here.
-After the walk, you should inspect the pet, and if suddenly a tick is found on the skin, it is necessary to contact the veterinary service or remove it yourself.
-Often, the owners understand that something happened to the dog, when the first signs of infection have already appeared.
-Symptoms depend on how the parasite infected the animal with an ailment.
+As already noted, speed is important here.
+After walking, the pet should be inspected, and if a tick appeared on the skin, it is necessary to contact the veterinary service or remove it yourself.
+Often, the owners understand that something happened to the dog when he already showed the first signs of infection.
+Symptoms depend on how the parasite infects the animal.
 The tick extraction algorithm is as follows:

-- You should use one of the devices - a thread from which the loop is made, tweezers or a special device purchased in the pharmacy department.
+- You should use one of the devices - a thread, from which a loop is made, tweezers, or a special device, purchased in the pharmacy department.

-- It is necessary to capture the "neck" of the parasite, while doing this is recommended neatly.
-Feeling the discomfort, the arthropod can inject the saliva into the blood, and with careless handling there is a risk of tearing the parasite off the head, which is also undesirable.
+- It is necessary to capture the "neck" of the parasite, while it is recommended to do it carefully.
+Feeling discomfort, arthropods can inject leftover saliva into the blood, and if carelessly handling there is a risk of tearing the parasite's head off, which is also undesirable.

-- It is necessary to slowly draw the parasite, but do not pull up, but make horizontal movements clockwise, as if twisting it.
-The procedure can take from 5-7 to 20 minutes.
+- It is necessary to slowly pull out the parasite, but at the same time not to jerk up, but to make horizontal movements clockwise, as if twisting it.
+Time procedure can take from 5-7 to 20 minutes.

-- After pulling out the tick, it will be necessary to press on the edges of the wound so that blood appears.
-It should be removed with a napkin.
+- Having pulled out a tick, it is required to press on edges of a wound that blood seemed.
+It must be removed with a napkin.

-- The resulting wound is treated with an antiseptic, iodine or zelenok is suitable.
+- The resulting wound is treated with an antiseptic, suitable iodine or brilliant green.

-The tick should not be destroyed on its own, it's better to take it to the laboratory for research.
-Having studied the parasite, the specialist will be able to tell if the dog has caught any infection or not.
+Ticks should not be independently destroyed; it is better to hand it over to the laboratory for examination.
+After examining the parasite, the specialist will be able to tell whether the dog has become infected with any infection or not.

-Iksodovy mite is a carrier of various, including fatal, infections, so it is important to detect it as quickly as possible and remove it from the body of the dog.
-In addition, it is recommended to use preventive protective equipment - sprays, collars, etc.
+The tick is a carrier of various infections, including fatal infections, therefore it is important to detect and remove it as soon as possible from the body of the dog.
+In addition, it is recommended to use prophylactic protective agents - sprays, collars, etc.